Elagolix/estradiol/norethisterone acetate

-Elagolix/estradiol/norethisterone acetate, sold under the brand name Oriahnn, is a fixed-dose combination medication used to treat heavy menstrual bleeding associated with uterine leiomyomas (fibroids) in premenopausal women.
+Elagolix/estradiol/norethisterone acetate, sold under the brand name Oriahnn among others, is a fixed-dose combination medication used to treat heavy menstrual bleeding associated with uterine leiomyomas (fibroids) in premenopausal women.
 It contains elagolix, a gonadotropin-releasing hormone (GnRH) receptor antagonist, estradiol, an estrogen, and norethisterone acetate, a progestin.
 It is taken by mouth.
 Oriahnn is co-packaged as a combination of elagolix/estradiol/norethisterone acetate capsules with elagolix capsules.

 The most common side effects include hot flushes (sudden feelings of warmth), headache, fatigue and irregular vaginal bleeding.

 Medical uses

 Fibroids are benign (non-cancerous) muscle tumors of the uterus that can cause heavy menstrual bleeding, pain, bowel or bladder problems and infertility.
 Some women may not experience any symptoms, but many do, including heavy bleeding with periods.
 Fibroids can occur at any age but are most common in women 35 to 49 years of age.
 They typically resolve after menopause but are a leading reason for hysterectomy (surgical removal of the uterus) in the United States when they cause severe symptoms.

 Elagolix/estradiol/norethisterone acetate is indicated for the management of heavy menstrual bleeding associated with uterine leiomyomas (fibroids) in premenopausal women.